Judging from what made it to the screen, 2016 was a pitiful year at the Movies. And the awards season is merely a reminder.

 This depreciation started at least twenty years ago with Dogma 95.
-The Idiots and Festen (both 1995) were great pictures on their own but the Danish Dogma 95 manifesto, under which they were issued, with its ten ludicrous gimmick rules of film making, was taken seriously by aspiring directors who didn’t know better and took it, as a model, into the 21st century.
+The Idiots and Festen (both 1995) were great pictures on their own but the Danish Dogma 95 manifesto, under which they were issued, with its ten ludicrous gimmick rules of filmmaking, was taken seriously by aspiring directors who didn’t know better and took it, as a model, into the 21st century.
 Any dogma is a plague and now tons of films look like they are made for TV.
 My colleagues spend half their time and energy talking about the virtue of the big screen experience and the other half promoting intolerable TV films like these.
-Why in Hell people, if they get the same on TV, should bother about the so called movie movie theater experience?
+Why in Hell – if they get the same on TV – should people bother with the so-called movie theater experience?
 Divines went apparently straight to Netflix (at least in North America) and it is just fine this way.
 With all this celebration of minor films, the only way to see real great films is attending Cannes Classics.
 After comparisons you wonder what happened to the movies.
 Bankable or not, with or without F/X, films used to be magic.

 Cannes was just part of this mess.
 The whole business is sick.

-As always promotion around some productions comes from the Sundance Film Festival and, later in the Fall, the Toronto International Film Festival (TIFF), both doorways for Oscar contenders.
-Enters Manchester by the sea with the Build up surrounding it.
+As always, promotion around some productions comes from the Sundance Film Festival and, later in the Fall, the Toronto International Film Festival (TIFF), both doorways for Oscar contenders.
+Enters Manchester by the Sea with the Build up surrounding it.
 A pretty fair film with good performances by Casey Afleck and the rest of the cast.
 The general imagery is better than Toni Erdmann or Divines while it doesn’t provide for anything special either.
-The dialogues play on being clever, there is even some strong scenes.
-On the other hand, halfway through the story, there is this long would be dramatic sequence expressing the skeletons in the closet.
+The dialogues play on being clever, there are even some strong scenes.
+On the other hand, halfway through the story, there is this long would-be dramatic sequence expressing the skeletons in the closet.
 It is edited on Albinoni’s Adagio.
 The Adagio (used in several movies) is fine, but it is a disaster on this scene.
 You want to teach corny to film students, how to destroy a pivotal scene? you can’t beat that.
 The whole film is a minor, honest drama.
 Nothing less, nothing more.
 And it is probably going to win the Oscar for best picture.
 Are we so desperate about film making we have to call this a masterpiece?
-Some did and Amazon paid 10 millions for the rights.
-Are they so desperate to compete Netflix?
-I want to meet your sale managers to make a pitch.
+Some did and Amazon paid 10 million for the rights.
+Are they so desperate to compete with Netflix?
+I want to meet your sales managers to make a pitch.
 They are good.

-Generally speaking the Oscars are also in trouble.
-Too many minor works and these mysterious committees choosing what ever they feel like to be contenders in categories like foreign films and documentaries.
-You get the impression they put the film titles on piece of papers, then in the hat … In the music category they disqualified Jóhann Jóhannsson’s music to Arrival based on the partial use of some existing music by the director.
+Generally speaking, the Oscars are also in trouble.
+Too many minor works and these mysterious committees choosing whatever they feel like to be contenders in categories like foreign films and documentaries.
+You get the impression they put the film titles on pieces of paper, then in the hat … In the music category they disqualified Jóhann Jóhannsson’s music to Arrival based on the partial use of some existing music by the director.
 Last year, the great Ennio Morricone provided only eight minutes of original music for Hateful Eight and he won the Oscar.
 These people, these committees, just don’t know what they are doing.
 Because of things like that, the Oscars don’t amount to much nowadays.
 They only have themselves to blame.